ocakhasan/roman/Readme.md

 ### INFO
 Extensions are implemented.

 - This project handles all of the roman numerals ranged between 1 - 3999.
+(Extension 1)
 - This project converts roman numerals between a range in parallel.
+(Extension 2)
-- This project is containerized.
+- This project is containerized and has ci integration.
+(Extension 3)

 ### Makefile